trishika/DroidUPnP/README.md

 BUILD
 =====

-Application can be build using maven.
+Application can be build using [gragle](http://www.gradle.org).

 To generate the apk :

-	mvn install
+	gradle build

 To install on your android device via adb :

-	mvn android:deploy
+	gradle installDebug

 Dependencies
 ============